Frequently Asked Questions

 For more information about biking in the Seacoast NH region, check out SABR (Seacoast Bike Routes).

 COAST bus routes are very affordable.
-Most trips are $1.50 or less, one way.
-Some local trips in Dover or Portsmouth are only 50 cents, depending on what route you use.
+Most trips are $1.50 one way.
 You don't have to buy a pass or ticket ahead of time - just bring the exact change with you to the bus stop.
-Drivers cannot make change, and they cannot recover money from the farebox if you put too much in!
+Please bear in mind that drivers cannot make change, and they cannot recover money from the farebox if you put too much in!

 See our Fares page for complete information.
 Whether you get on the bus with cash or a pass, have it ready when the bus arrives.